-In connection with the Quarterly Report of Aurinia Pharmaceuticals Inc. (the "Company") on Form 10-Q for the period ending March 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Joseph Miller, Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Quarterly Report of Aurinia Pharmaceuticals Inc. (the "Company") on Form 10-Q for the period ending June 30, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Joseph Miller, Chief Financial Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
 Section 1350, that:

+(Principal Financial and Accounting Officer)

+Chief Financial Officer

+Joseph Miller

+Date: August 5, 2021 Ву: /s/ Joseph Miller

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.

 1. The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and